glueckpress/_bar/README.md

 After having activated the plugin, you’ll see a new menu item _Site Language_ in your admin bar.
 Its submenu will list all core translations you have previously installed.
 (It will not offer you the option to install a new one.)

 **Clicking on a language link will update the site language option and reload the current page.
-Voilá, site language updated!** :boom:
+If you use this in production, be careful: the front-end’s language will be affected as well!**

 #### Plugins
-The Plugins Menu provides simple shortcuts to the plugins page in the back-end, filtered by plugin status.
+Provides simple shortcuts to the plugins page in the back-end, filtered by plugin status.
 Links open in a new tab/window.
 Link URLs in the menu read from top to bottom:

 * __Plugins__: `[admin_url]/plugins.php`
 * __All__: `[admin_url]/plugins.php?plugin_status=all`